 Planning to study the life and art of master artist Pablo Picasso in your homeschool?
 Today I’m sharing my favorite books, activities, and other resources for a Picasso unit study.

-*Post contains affiliate links; if you purchase through them, I could receive a small commission at no extra cost to you.
-Also, I received complimentary access to Masterpiece Society Art Appreciation and Mixing with the Masters for review purposes.
+*Post contains affiliate links and I received complimentary access to Masterpiece Society Art Appreciation and Mixing with the Masters for review purposes.
+See disclosure for details.

 Pablo Picasso is one of my big kid’s favorite artists, so we’ve spent lots of time studying his work in our homeschool over the years.

 Most recently we’ve spent time studying Picasso using resources from Masterpiece Society, but we also accumulated a great list of resources for a Picasso unit study in past years.
 Today, I’m compiling all of those resources here for you in hopes it will make it easier for you to plan your study and learn about this master artist with your kids.

 We used the Picasso unit from Masterpiece Society Homeschool Art Appreciation as the foundation of our most recent Picasso study.

 This 56-page unit is an incredible way to study Picasso in a homeschool setting.
 It includes a biography, fun facts, quotes for copywork, and notebooking pages.
 It also focuses on cubism, specific art terms, and three of Picasso’s most famous pieces.